maxlaverse/kubernetes-cli-plugin/README.md

 ### Parameters (with KubeConfig file)

 The plugin writes the plain KubeConfig file and doesn't change any other field if only `credentialsId` is provided.
+The recommended way to use a single KubeConfig file with multiples clusters, users, and default namespaces is to configure a Context for each of them, and use the `contextName` parameter to switch between them.

 | Name            | Mandatory | Description   |
 | --------------- | --------- | ------------- |